 Blade for Cutting Wood with a Cricut Maker

 You will need the knife blade to cut wood with your Maker.
-It is the only blade that can be used when cutting wood.
+It is the only blade that can be used when cutting balsa and basswood.
 Please note that your knife blade will need to be calibrated before the first use.
 You can see more about how to do that here.

 This blade goes on the cutting side of your Cricut Maker.
 It does come with a protective cap that covers it when not in use.
 Be sure to remove that before putting in your machine.